History of the United States Space Force: Establishment of the Defense Advanced Research Projects Agency

-Gaining the military space mission
+Air Force gains the military space mission

-In February 1959, the deputy chief of staff of the Air Force for plans performed an analysis that suggested that its weakness in space organization, operations, and research and development all stemmed from its early failure to develop a coordinated space program and that to become the dominant service in space it should demonstrate successful stewardship and push forward to create its own space program, rather than just request missions and roles from ARPA, while at the same time improving service relationships with ARPA and NASA.
-The Air Force executed an intensive lobbying campaign within Congress, the Defense Department, and NASA, relying heavily on its rationale that it was an Aerospace service and that the missions it intended to perform in space were a logical extension of its atmospheric responsibilities.
+In February 1959, the deputy chief of staff of the Air Force for plans suggested that Air Force weaknesses in space organization, operations, and research and development all stemmed from its early failure to develop a coordinated space program.
+To become the dominant service in space, the Air Force should demonstrate successful stewardship and push forward to create its own space program, rather than just request missions and roles from DARPA, while at the same time improving service relationships with DARPA and NASA.
+The Air Force lobbied Congress, the Defense Department, and NASA intensively, relying heavily on its rationale that it was an Aerospace service and that the missions it intended to perform in space were a logical extension of its atmospheric responsibilities.
 In Spring 1959, the Air Force released twelve major military uses of space: